dotnet/intro-to-dotnet-web-dev/3-razor-pages/README.md

    ![Solution Explorer](pmc.png)

-In the PMC, enter the following commands:
+In the Package Manager Console, or PMC, enter the following commands:

 ```powershell
 Add-Migration InitialCreate